jjestertt/slang/README.md

-Hey i'm create new app.
+Hey I have created a new app.
 ##This is dictionary slang!
 *************************************************
 I'm use plugins: